Interview with Jenna Ricker & Caroline Waterlow on 'Qualified' (2019)

 Take a note from this lady – it's never too late to shake things up.

-I found myself wondering about Janet's life after racing ... is she married, does she have kids?
+I found myself wondering about Janet's life after racing... is she married, does she have kids?
 Of course, none of that is necessary information and people can easily Google if they're really interested, but how do you decide what to include and what to leave out?

-JR: There was a fair amount of amazing stuff that we had to decide on.
+Jenna: There was a fair amount of amazing stuff that we had to decide on.
 Coming from narrative, where you pre-structure the film with a script, it was tough for me to make cuts.
 Some of those choices were easier than others.
-She wasn't married at the time and didn't have kids, so we didn't feel the need to include those facts ... if she isn't doing something, we don't need to highlight it.
+She wasn't married at the time and didn't have kids, so we didn't feel the need to include those facts... if she isn't doing something, we don't need to highlight it.
 There were also a couple of times where we needed to check in with ourselves and figure out if we were asking these questions only because she's a woman.
 No one is stopping a male athlete at the height of his career and saying, "Tell me about your wife and kids."

-CW: Who was taking care of them when you were on the road for 10 years? [laughs]
+Caroline: Who was taking care of them when you were on the road for 10 years? [laughs]

-JR: Yeah, exactly.
+Jenna: Yeah, exactly.
 It did dance across our awareness, though.

-CW: If we were doing an extended version, maybe that would have found its way into the story but it wasn't part of her life during the time period that we were focused on.
+Caroline: If we were doing an extended version, maybe that would have found its way into the story but it wasn't part of her life during the time period that we were focused on.
 She did marry later in life but did not have kids, just FYI.

 I'm mainly curious about the personal stuff because I'm constantly looking for childless female role models.
-I just watched a doc about Diana Kennedy where she talks very frankly about never wanting children ... and she was born in the 1920s!
+I just watched a doc about Diana Kennedy where she talks very frankly about never wanting children... and she was born in the 1920s!
 I found that very inspiring and saw some similarities between her personality and Janet's.
 They're both very to the point and scientific in the way they communicate.

-CW: I'm dying to see that movie.
+Caroline: I'm dying to see that movie.

-CW: They have to compartmentalize and narrow their focus because it's necessary to get the job done.
+Caroline: They have to compartmentalize and narrow their focus because it's necessary to get the job done.

-CW: She's had time to process and has written a book.
+Caroline: She's had time to process and has written a book.

 The look of single-minded determination.